thiagojedi/thiagojedi.github.io/src/pages/blog/2022-08-fresh-redux.md

 pubDate: 28/08/2022
 ---

-So.
 I've been trying to wrap myself around the Island Pattern/Architecture for some time now.
 The last piece of the puzzle was state management and how to get the islands to comunicate, a bridge if you will.
 And I think I found it.